geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 I trace it back to the kernel and I get the kernel metadata.

 ##### **Geohot** [[00:45:07](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2707)]
 Cool.
 Yeah, I mean, that seems nice.
 The whole handling of metadata right now is a little bit janky.
-Like a better handling of metadata that can show almost like the line that triggered...
+Like a better handling of metadata that can show almost like the line that triggered..
 Okay, where's the line that triggered this compute?
 Where's the line that triggered this buffer creation?
 Any of that stuff that we can trace back is great.

 ##### **Qazalin** [[00:45:31](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2731)]
 Is it back to realize?